2024 Delaware elections: House of Representatives

 Lisa Blunt Rochester, the incumbent Representative for Delaware's at-large congressional district decided not to seek re-election opting to run for United States Senate.
-State Senator Sarah McBride decided to run to replace her, becoming the first openly transgender person to run for Congress.
+State Senator Sarah McBride decided to run to replace her.
 McBride won the election with 57.9 percent of the vote.
 With her victory, she became the first openly transgender person elected to the United States Congress.
 After the election, McBride resigned from her State Senate seat.